tenzir/tenzir/web/docs/tql2/operators/to_splunk.md

 An optional expression for [Splunk's `sourcetype`](https://docs.splunk.com/Splexicon:Sourcetype) that evaluates to a `string`.
-You can use this to set the `sourcetype` per event.
+You can use this to set the `sourcetype` per event, by providing a field instead of a string.

-Regardless of the chosen `sourcetype`, the event itself is given as the value to the `event` key in the top level object being send.
+Regardless of the chosen `sourcetype`, the event itself is passed as a json object in `event` key of level object that is sent.

 Defaults to `_json`.